- Dale G. Green, Acting Chair – Baltimore City

 Professor Dale Glenwood Green is the Chair of the Historic Preservation Program and a Assistant Professor of Architecture in the School of Architecture + Planning at Morgan State University.
 Green earned a Bachelor’s of Science in Architecture and Environmental Design from Morgan State University, a Masters of Architecture and Historic Preservation from the University of Illinois at Urbana-Champaign and a Ph.D.
 Candidate in Architectural Studies and Historic Preservation from the University of Missouri at Columbia.
 Green joined the faculty at Morgan State University in 2008 with a mission to infuse historic preservation education, research and scholarship within the existing undergraduate and graduate curriculum and instruction within the School of Architecture + Planning.
 Green is distinguished for his contributions in preservation education.
 Green’s teaching and research explores the essence of context, resulting in engaging, inspirational, and evocative historic built and natural environments that embody, rather than simply contain, the stories being told.
 Green is also a Historical Architect, in accordance with the Secretary of Interior’s Professional Qualification Standards (36 CFR 61), LEED Accredited Professional, acknowledged for his professional work in historic preservation, and has dedicated his career to preserving and reinvigorating historic places, through rigorous research and creative, sensitive design interventions, while showing great respect for the original architects’ and builders’ intentions.
 Green was honored as the recipient of two 2012 Maryland Preservation Awards (the Education and Community Engagement award and the Preservation Partnerships for Project Excellence award).

-Dr. England holds a Bachelor of Arts degree in Speech and Hearing Sciences from the University of Maryland at College Park and completed graduate studies in Speech/Language Pathology at Loyola College of Baltimore.
-She also holds a Master of Arts degree in Theology from the St. Mary’s Seminary and University and a Doctorate of Ministry degree from the United Theological Seminary in Trotwood, Ohio where her area of specialization was Congregational Development and Developing New Faith Communities in the 21st Century.
+Rev. Dr. Tamara England Wilson is the pastor of Nu Season Nu Day Church & Ministries.
+She was licensed and ordained by the Enon Baptist Church in Baltimore, Maryland where she served as the Assistant Minister.
+She holds a Bachelor of Arts degree in Speech and Hearing Sciences from the University of Maryland at College Park and pursued graduate studies in Speech/Language Pathology at Loyola College of Baltimore.
+She has also earned a Master of Arts degree in Theology from the St. Mary’s Seminary and University and a Doctorate of Ministry degree from the United Theological Seminary in Trotwood, Ohio.
+An advocate for preserving and strengthening the African American community, Dr. Wilson devotes much of her time working with various community and civic organizations.

 Commissioner Frisby is an attorney and partner in the Stinson Leonard Street firm in its Washington, DC location.
 His focus is on regulatory and corporate matters affecting entities in the communications, energy and technology areas.
 He represents clients in a wide variety of proceedings before the Federal Communications Commission, the Department of Energy, state utility commissions and federal courts.
 As part of his practices, he also has served as special telecommunications counsel to several large municipalities and has testified before several Congressional committees on various issues.
 Commissioner Frisby previously served as chairman of the Maryland Public Service Commission.